March of the Family with God for Liberty: Mobilization

 The March was conceived by federal deputy Antônio Sílvio Cunha Bueno, of the Social Democratic Party (PSD), as a kind of conservative response to the Reforms Rally, with the aim of showing the coup plotters that there was a social base of support for their movement.
 It was inspired by the anti-communist preaching of Irish priest Patrick Peyton, founder of the Rosary Crusade for the Family movement.
 Cunha Bueno sought out businessmen and the vice-governor of São Paulo, Laudo Natel, to offer logistical support for his endeavor.
 The then governor of São Paulo, Ademar de Barros, raised money to buy trucks for the Public Force (currently the Military Police of the State of São Paulo) and ensure the order of the March.
 Natel recommended that Cunha Bueno seek out the nun Ana de Lourdes, granddaughter of Ruy Barbosa, to recruit female leaders.
 The nun saw threats to the Catholic faith in Goulart's speech, which stated that "it is not with Rosaries that reforms are fought".
-In addition to the recognized socialist persecution of the Christian faith.

 The demonstration was originally to be called the "March of Redress to the Holy Rosary", but Ademar considered that the name excluded other religions and that the opposition to the Goulart government should remain united in order to depose the president.
 Congresswoman Conceição da Costa Neves proposed the March of the Family with God for Freedom.
 The governor of São Paulo was represented in the work of calling for the march by his wife, Leonor Mendes de Barros.
 The movement quickly gained support, but there was a lack of female leaders.
 IPES, a study center, offered courses in which women received lessons on how to preach family unity against communism.
 They were then instructed to educate their friends and loved ones against the "red threat".

 Thirty business associations signed the manifesto calling for the March, published in the newspaper O Estado de S. Paulo.
 Students from the Mackenzie Presbyterian Institute and representatives from FIESP formed delegations of supporters to attend the March.
 At the same time, pamphlets were distributed among the population, while the clergy published messages addressed to the President.
-Advertising executive José Carlos Pereira de Sousa created slogans, banners and posters for the event, with the words "Red is good, only lipstick", "One, two, three, Jango in chess", "Down with the red imperialists" and "Green and yellow, without hammer or sickle", while the followers of Father Peyton adopted the motto "The family that prays together stays together".
+Advertising executive José Carlos Pereira de Sousa created slogans, banners and posters for the event, with the words "The only good red is lipstick", "One, two, three, Jango in jail", "Down with the red imperialists" and "Green and yellow, with no hammer or sickle", while the followers of Father Peyton adopted the motto "The family that prays together stays together".